amueller/futurepast/README.md

 - Avoid deprecations at all cost!
 Even if they are safe, they are still a hassle for the user!
 - Don't break API without letting the user adjust!
 - Don't make the user change the code twice, once on deprecation and once on removal!
+- Make sure the deprecated code can be replaced RIGHT NOW!
 - Don't keep warning the user after they made the change!